andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/women/README.md

 ### Bibliography

-The idea is to translate the list of books below into elements of the training pipeline envisioned above.
+The idea is to translate the list of books and websites below into elements of the training pipeline envisioned above.

 * [Games people play - Eric Bernes]()
 * The Social Skills Guidebook - Chris Macleod, MSW